The affine Yangian of $\mathfrak{gl}_1$ revisited: Limit algebras

-\begin{rem} Specializing $h$ to a complex parameter $h_0\in \CC$, that is taking factor by $(h-h_0)$, we get the classical $\CC$-algebras of difference operators $\D_{h_0}$ and $\dd_{h_0}$.
-However, one can not define their completions as above and, moreover, completions of their central extensions. \end{rem}
+\begin{rem} Specializing $h$ to a complex parameter $h_0\in \CC$, we get the classical $\CC$-algebras of difference operators $\dd_{q}$ and $\D_{h_0}$ as well as their one-dimensional central extensions $\bar{\dd}_{q}$ and $\bar{\D}_{h_0}$, where $q=\exp(h_0)\in \CC^*$.
+In other words, we consider the $\CC$-algebras given by the same collections of the generators and the defining relations.
+However, one can not define their completions as above.
+This explains our preference to work over $\CC[[h]]$. \end{rem}